mysticatea/eslint-plugin-node/docs/rules/no-extraneous-import.md

 # Disallow `import` declarations which import extraneous modules (no-extraneous-import)

-If a `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but will not work after dependencies are re-installed.
+If an `import` declaration's source is extraneous (it's not written in `package.json`), the program works in local, but will not work after dependencies are re-installed.
 It will cause troubles to your team/contributors.
 This rule disallows `import` declarations of extraneous modules.

 ## Rule Details